ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 8. Set the location for the Models Pack
 9. Set the location for the Texture Pack
 10. Point the Launcher to your Super Mario 64 US/JP Rom, and set the Region correspondingly
-11. Copy the .patch file/s to the enachancements folder which is located in e.g. C:/sm64pclauncher/apmario/enhancements
+11. Copy the .patch file/s to the enachancements folder which is located in e.g. C:/sm64pclauncher/apmario/enhancements NOTE: outside patches may break the game.
+Only the ones supplied with the repo are tested
 12. click on refresh patchlist click on the patchs you want
 13. Set Build Options.
 Recommended: `-jn` where `n` is the Number of CPU Cores, to build faster and add EXTERNAL_DATA=1 to the build options
 SM64EX will now be compiled.
 The Launcher will appear to have crashed, but this is not likely the case.
 Best wait a bit, but there may be a problem if it takes longer than 10 Minutes